 1. What is a condo conversion?

-Important to remember EACH city has different regulations and requirements for condo conversion.
+EACH city has different regulations and requirements for condo conversion.
 A condominium conversion is the process of legally subdividing a multi-unit residential building into separate condo units.
 In order for a conversion to occur, it must be approved by local municipality based on the property meeting a list of ownership and physical building requirements.
 Once approved, a condo association will be established and individual units can be separately owned, financed, or sold.
 Condo conversion offers people who otherwise might be unable to afford to buy their own home a vehicle and alternative for home ownership.

 2. What is a TIC (Tenants in Common)?

 3. What is a Condo (condominium)?
 It is a legal term describing form of ownership, it's often misused and not the name of an "apartment" that is owned.
 A condo is a type of real estate divided into several units that are each separately owned with a proportionate interest in common area.
 Traditionally, residential condominiums are frequently constructed as apartment buildings or complex.
-However, in alternative housing, multi-residential buildings (2-4 units) are typically located in neighborhoods, we refer them to "condo homes" as they have similar characteristics to single-family homes but in which the common area such as yards, building exteriors, and streets are jointly owned and jointly maintained by a community association.
+However, in alternative housing, multi-residential buildings (2-4 units) are typically located in neighborhoods, we refer them to "condo homes" as they have similar characteristics to single-family homes but in which the common area such as yards, building exteriors, and streets are jointly owned and jointly maintained by a community association and state regulated CCRs.